jflude/lancaster/README.md

 The subscriber process is generic - it will work for any kind of data sent from a publisher, without recompilation.

+POSIX shared memory can be used instead of a memory-mapped file - specify the name of the memory segment with a prefix of shm:, eg. "shm:/my_segment".

 Any questions, bug reports, suggested improvements etc. - please contact Justin Flude <jflude@peak6.com>